Guuzzeji/vidmind-ai/README.md

 DB_PWD=pwd_used_when_creating_db
 ```

-Then run the following docker compose command:
+Then run the following Docker Compose command:

 ```sh
 docker-compose -f ./prod.docker-compose.yml --env-file .env up
 ```

-This will run the ChatAPI serivce on port 5050
+This will run the ChatAPI service on port 5050.

-#### 8. Next one we are going to run is the Frontend
+#### 8. Next, we are going to run the Frontend.

-change directories back to the root of the project and then cd into `Frontend`.
+Change directories back to the root of the project and then `cd` into `Frontend`.

-Then run the following docker compose command:
+Then run the following Docker Compose command:

 ```sh
 docker-compose -f ./prod.docker-compose.yml up
 ```

-This will run the Frontend serivce on port 8080
+This will run the Frontend service on port 8080.

-#### 9. Next one we are going to run is the Nginx Proxy to connect everything together
+#### 9. Next, we are going to run the Nginx Proxy to connect everything together.

-change directories back to the root of the project and then cd into `proxy`.
+Change directories back to the root of the project and then `cd` into `proxy`.

-Then run the following docker compose command:
+Then run the following Docker Compose command:

 ```sh
 docker-compose up
 ```

-This will run the proxy serivce on port 80
+This will run the proxy service on port 80.

-#### 10. Now you are all setup!
-(I know it a lot, will try to fix this)
+#### 10. Now you are all set up!
+(I know it's a lot, will try to fix this)

-Now you can go into your web browser type in `localhost` and start playing around with the project
+Now you can open your web browser, type in `localhost`, and start playing around with the project.

 ## Running in Development

-Follow the same steps as in How to Run Project, but instead of doing `docker-compose -f prod.docker-compose.yml` do `docker-compose -f dev.docker-compose.yml` and make sure to add `--watch` at the end of command so docker watches for any file changes.
-Also make sure you delete and running docker image and compose groups before doing so, since the dev container use the same name as the production ones to help save on having to rewrite stuff.
+Follow the same steps as in How to Run Project, but instead of doing `docker-compose -f prod.docker-compose.yml`, do `docker-compose -f dev.docker-compose.yml` and make sure to add `--watch` at the end of the command so Docker watches for any file changes.
+Also, make sure you delete any running Docker images and compose groups before doing so, since the dev container uses the same name as the production ones to help save on having to rewrite stuff.